You are brilliant and great things to offer… how do you convert your web visitors?

 Most CTAs (Call to Action) are very simple.
 Something like “For more tips, contact us today!“.
 This gets your contact link in, but it doesn’t generally inspire readers to actually do anything.
 Instead, you want your CTA to be cleverly relevant to the content itself.
 If, for example, the article was about how leash-train a puppy, your CTA might be “Now that your puppy has started learning how to walk on a leash, they’ll be ready for regular to take fun walks every day.
 If you’re ever away from home and need your puppy walked and fed, contact our dog walking team and we’ll be happy to jump in!“

-This guides readers to think of the business in direct context of services offered and the article they came to read.
+This guides readers to think of the business in the direct context of services offered and the article they came to read.
 In other words, translating thoughts about the article into thoughts about becoming a customer.

 You should also think carefully about which alternate blog articles and pages on your site are visible in links when readers complete a blog article.
 Try offering 2-5 other articles in the same category that readers might be interested in, and services that relate directly to the article’s content.